ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/TCPSocket.md

 ### Server socket

-TCP can also be used for listening incomming connections.
-To do this
+You can also use TCP to listen to incoming connections.
+To do this:

-1. Bind socket to specific port by calling `TCPSocket::bind()`
+1. Bind socket to specific port by calling `TCPSocket::bind()`.
-1. Set socket to listening mode by calling `TCPSocket::listen()`
+1. Set socket to listening mode by calling `TCPSocket::listen()`.
-1. Accept incomming connection by calling `TCPSocket::accept()`
+1. Accept incoming connection by calling `TCPSocket::accept()`.

-Accepting new connection return you a pointer to a new `Socket` object that can be used to communicate with the connected peer.
-When done, you should call this socket's `close()` function to shut down the connection and clean up the reserved resources.
+Accepting a new connection returns a pointer to a new `Socket` object that you can use to communicate with the connected peer.
+Afterward, call this socket's `close()` function to shut down the connection and clean up the reserved resources.

-Accepting a connection will leave the original socket to listening mode.
+Accepting a connection leaves the original socket in listening mode.
 You can continue to accept new connections until you destroy the listening socket, or call its `close()` method.

 ### TCPSocket class reference